marceltomas/covid-cough-detection/README.md

 The objective is to provide a **modular, reproducible baseline** for audio-based diagnosis systems, enabling:

-* Research on respiratory sound modeling
+* Research on respiratory sound modeling.
-* Benchmarking CNN and Transformer architectures
+* Benchmarking CNN and Transformer architectures.
-* Exploration of audio feature pipelines
+* Exploration of audio feature pipelines.
-* Understanding cough/breath signal characteristics
+* Testing cross-domain generalization.

 This repository is built from this **[Kaggle competition](https://www.kaggle.com/competitions/covid4)** used in one of my university courses.